Most People Have Losing Fat Wrong

 3. Nutritional Targets

-I’m a big believer in flexible dieting and still being able to eat like a king from time to time.
+There is nothing wrong with flexible dieting and still being able to eat like a king from time to time.
 But the ancient Greek had it right, “everything in moderation.”
 Most of your meals should be healthy and hitting certain targets based on your bio parameters.

 Everyone will have different targets they should be aiming for.
 It depends on a number of factors – weight, body fat percentage, activity level, goal, etc.